jscushman/shifter/README.md

 shifter
 =======

 Shifter is a web app that aids in scheduling shifts.
-It is based on Ruby on Rails.
+It is based on Ruby on Rails and was written by Jeremy Cushman.

 ## Installation